jmanero/pirate-rpc/docs/_pages/drivers.md

 ## Sessions and Framing

-The `WS` Web Socket driver is a good example of how little is necessary to adapt Pirate to existing session-oriented transports with build-in message framing.
-Pirate, with additional driver-complexity, can be adapted to transports without framing, or even without sessions.
+The `WS` Web Socket driver is a good example of how little is necessary to adapt Pirate to existing session-oriented transports with built-in message framing.
+With additional driver-complexity, Pirate can be adapted to transports without framing, or even without sessions.

 ### Example: TCP